tamunoWoks/database_systems/db_languages.md

 - Modification of information stored in the database.

 There are basically two types of data-manipulation language:
-1. **Procedural DMLs** require a user to specify what data are needed and how to get those data.
+1. **Procedural DMLs:** require a user to specify what data are needed and how to get those data.
-2. **Declarative DMLs** (also referred to as *nonprocedural DMLs*) require a user to specify what data are needed without specifying how to get those data.
+2. **Declarative DMLs:** (also referred to as *nonprocedural DMLs*) require a user to specify what data are needed without specifying how to get those data.